 Meigs Creek Trail is a 6.8 mile out and back trail located near Gatlinburg, Tennessee that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and fishing and is accessible from March until November.
+The trail is primarily used for hiking and fishing and is best used from March until November.

 *No facilities at the trail head.
 Make a pit-stop at the IGA grocer/gas station in Townsend, or drive further ahead from trailhead and stop at Metcalf Bottoms picnic area, then turn around and go back to trail head*